 tripping or outages.
 You must order separate outlets for each electrical appparatus with a minimum of 5 amp at each location.

 Is this price listed for power per day?

 Where does the power come from?

-At the Santa Clara Convention Center, San Jose McEnery Convention Center, and Moscone Center, the power comes from both the floor and overhead.
+At the San Diego Convention Center (SDCC), all the halls come from floor ports.
+In the ballrooms of the SDCC, power comes from the walls along the perimeter.
 For safety reasons, any 100amp or larger, 380volt/480volt power, will be installed from the catwalks overhead and additional costs apply.
-At the Double Tree, Parc 55, or Fairmount Hotel, the power comes from the walls of the facility.
+At the Palm Springs Convention Center, all power comes from the floor.
+At the Grand Hyatt, the power comes from the pillars of the facility.
 Due to building specifics, power requested in the Lobby areas and Meeting Rooms, may apply additional labor, truss, and materials to get the power to the location requested.
 No outside external additional power sources are allowed.
 All show power must be provided by the official Electrical Service Contractor unless special approval is provided.